gustycooper/gustycooper.github.io/mydoc/mydoc_1_information_people_computers.md

 0004044   01010100
 ```

+A computer must encode all of its information in a sequence of bytes.
 Determining what information these five bytes of memory encode is dependent upon how they are interpreted.
-They could be a program, they could be integers, they could be floating point numbers, or they could be characters.
+The bytes could be a program, they could be integers, they could be floating point numbers, or they could be characters.
 We need to learn some more before we can decode these five bytes of memory.
 We will learn enough in the remainder of this section to begin interpreting bytes of memory.
 We will also learn how to translate a decimal number to binary and back.

+## Computer Science

+Computer science can mean several things.
+You may think of computer science as writing programs, establishing networks, putting various workstations on the networks, creating websites, creating databases, removing malware from computers, or any combination of these things.

+A more theoretical definition of computer science is studying what can be computed.
+By computed we can construct an algorithm (and its accompanying data structures) that will execute its sequence of steps and terminate when finished.
+We know that we can write computer programs to perform computations, but computer scientists also use abstract machines to determine computability.
+A Turing Machine – named for its creator Alan Turing who had the movie Imitation Game created about him – is an example abstract machine.
+The following is a question about the 3N+1 Algorithm discussed earlier.

+Will the algorithm for 3N+1 terminate for all possible initial values of N?

+We know it terminates for everything tried, but we have not answered the general question.

+For this class, we will consider **computer science** to be *designing, analyzing, and evaluating algorithms and their accompanying data structure*.